 Fig. 2.
 Program display in device idle state.
+The left view corresponds to the power amplifiers, the right one to the power switches, respectively.

 By pressing the middle key "enter", the main menu can be accessed (see Fig. 3).
 You can start a measurement (menu item "Experiment", see also section "Experiment Control"), manage the device configuration (submenu "Manage", see also section "Device Management"), monitor the device function (submenu "Monitor", see also section "Device Monitoring"), or manage the system settings (submenu "Adjustment").